forestgrape/coronavirus/ideas_to_explore/coronavirus_disease_patterns.md

 **[in work]**

 ### Abstract Disease Patterns
-Coronaviruses can cause infections at different locations and thus induce different diseases:
+Coronaviruses cause infections at different locations and thus induce different diseases:
 * The human endemic coronaviruses (OC43, HKU1, NL63 and E229) cause mainly upper respiratory tract infections.
 * The coronaviruses directly emerging from zoonoses from wild/outside animals MERS-CoV and Sars-CoV-1 cause lower respiratory tract infections and frequently spread to the intestine.

 In the case of bovine coronaviruses the same strains can cause different infections.
-These are recognized as different diseases and until the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent:
+These infections are recognized as different diseases and until the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent:
-* enteric diseases (neonatal calf diarrhea, winter dysentery)
+* Enteric disease (neonatal calf diarrhea, winter dysentery)
-* respiratory diseases (shipping fever and general pneumonia).
+* Respiratory disease (shipping fever and general pneumonia).

 For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and MERS-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
 These yields the question how these infection are related and under which circumstance which infection pattern occurs:
 * What drives and causes the different infection location patterns?